Checkout Redesign

 Discovery

-Working with BAs and Solution Architects, I mapped out all the different systems and touchpoints that the current checkout was linked to.
-I did this exercise so when I redesigned the checkout, nothing would be missed.
+Working with BAs and Solution Architects, I mapped out all the different systems and touch-points that the current checkout was linked to.
+This ensured nothing would be missed during the redesign.

 Checkout AS IS flows